 Full-Time Enrollment Requirements

-- IEP (Intensive English Program) students = 18 credit hours
+- IEP (Intensive English Program) = 18 credit hours

-- Continuing students: no enrollment is required and part-time is permitted.
+- Continuing degree seeking students: no enrollment is required if enrolling in the following fall term

 - New students: 6 credit hours required if summer is your 1st semester.